jeff5/very-slow-jython/docs/src/site/sphinx/generated-code/function-definition-and-call.rst

         final Interpreter interpreter;

-        // Compare PyFunction_NewWithQualName + explicit interpreter
         PyFunction(Interpreter interpreter, PyCode code, PyDict globals,
                 PyUnicode qualname) {
-            // The defining interpreter is the one that called this. this.interpreter = interpreter;
+            this.interpreter = interpreter;
             this.code = code;
             this.globals = globals;